How I lead

 You can tell what kind of manager someone is by asking the people who work for them.
 The feedback I'm proudest of is the upward feedback, the stuff my direct reports said when no one was making them be polite.

-I try to actually see the people I lead.
+I try to actually see the people on my team.
 What they're working on, what they're worried about, where they want to be in two years.
 I advocate for them in rooms they're not in.
-I make space for them to take the next swing.
+I make space for them to take on more than they have before.
 None of that is unusual for a good manager.
 But it matters that the people on the receiving end recognize it.

 "Empathy and care for others is one of my PML's standout strengths.
 He consistently demonstrates a deep understanding of the needs and concerns of his direct reports, ensuring their well-being is addressed."— Direct report, upward feedback